Skip to main content

 Prior to joining Customs, Joe held operational and managerial roles in the UK for a number of years, and was Operations Manager for New Zealand Post.

-Sharon joined Customs in 2019 and has more than 25 years’ experience in public sector financial management, corporate planning and reporting and enterprise portfolio management working in Transport, Education and more recently at Inland Revenue.
-Sharon has a strong interest in system wide leadership and was one of the leads for The Treasury’s financial development programme which seeks to increase strategic financial capabilities across New Zealand government agencies.
+Sharon joined Customs in 2019 and has significant experience in public sector financial management, corporate planning and reporting and enterprise management.
+Sharon has a strong interest in system wide leadership and has led business transformation across a number of New Zealand government agencies.
+She was the Responsible Owner for the New Zealand Traveller Declaration Programme implemented in 2023-24.

 Deputy Chief Executive, Policy, Legal and Strategy